Radiological Sciences, AAS

 Mission, Goals, and Student Learning Outcomes

-The mission of the radiography program sponsored by North Central State College is to produce competent radiologic technologists.
+The mission of the radiography program sponsored by North Central State College is to produce technically competent radiologic technologists.

 Program Goals and Student Learning Outcomes